5. Framework Features

 To be realistic and achievable, the Framework acknowledges that transport proposals compete for funding with other sectors.
 The level of funds sought for transport initiatives usually exceeds the funding capacity of government.
-This introduces a trade-off between funding, achieving performance targets and time, although the trade-off can be moderated through the generation of new sources of funds.
+This introduces a trade-off between:

-Initially, information about justified levels of transport funding (based on justified initiatives) and available funding sources, can be used in negotiations with Treasury Departments and the Government when jurisdiction-wide funding quantums are being assessed.
-Once that quantum has been set by the jurisdiction, it will be a key constraint when setting transport system objectives and targets (both longer and shorter term).
+- Greater clarity then exists for firming up shorter-term transport system objectives and targets—and sometimes also medium and longer terms objectives and targets.
 It is reasonable for those objectives and targets to be moderately aspirational and to contain an element of ‘stretch’.
-However, expectations must be kept manageable, with objectives and targets grounded in reality.
+However, expectations must be kept manageable, with objectives and targets grounded in reality

 5.8 Learning, feedback and continuous improvement